hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/Recommendations.md

 # Recommendations

-When you're starting out with a new application, especially with a new frameworks, there are lots of tips and tools you'd wish you had known about earlier.
-This document outlines some of the recommendations we've learned from building Hummingbird and our community.
-We're open to any feedback, additions and improvements on this doucment at any time!
+When you're starting out with a new application, especially with a new framework, there are lots of tips and tools you might wish you had known about earlier.
+This document outlines some of the recommendations we've learned from building Hummingbird and from our community.
+We're open to any feedback, additions, and improvements to this document at any time!

 ## Dependencies